opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/identity_user_v3.md

 # opentelekomcloud_identity_user_v3

-Manages a User resource within OpentelekomCloud IAM service.
+Manages a User resource within OpenTelekomCloud IAM service.

--> **Note:** You _must_ have admin privileges in your OpentelekomCloud cloud to use this resource.
+-> **Note:** You need to have admin privileges in your OpenTelekomCloud cloud to use this resource.

 ## Example Usage